 A Final Meditation on Art

-James Cagle is a Wisconsin-based artist who draws on the formalist language of modernist photography to transform familiar objects and overlooked spaces into elegant compositions.
-The forthcoming exhibition, titled A Final Meditation on Art, represents the culmination of Cagle’s creative vision: a quietly powerful photographic installation he conceived while confronting terminal illness.
+James Cagle was a Wisconsin-based artist who drew on the formalist language of modernist photography to transform familiar objects and overlooked spaces into elegant compositions.
+The exhibition A Final Meditation on Art, represents the culmination of Cagle’s creative vision: a quietly powerful photographic installation he conceived while confronting terminal illness.
 The fifteen photographs in this exhibition range from the purely abstract to the pointedly figurative.
 Presented together in a tight grid, the images can be observed singularly or in relationship to each other, thereby allowing for visual connections and narrative associations to ricochet off each other.

-Generous support, to date, for James Cagle: A Final Meditation on Art has been provided by the Rona B. Malofsky Trust; Bill White; Jan Marshall Fox; Dane County Arts with additional funds from the Endres Mfg.
-Company Foundation, the Evjue Foundation, Inc., charitable arm of the Capital Times, the W. Jerome Frautschi Foundation, and the Pleasant T. Rowland Foundation; and a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
+Major Sponsorship for James Cagle: A Final Meditation on Art has been provided by the Rona B. Malofsky Trust.
+Additional support has been provided by Dane County Arts with additional funds from the Endres Mfg.
+Company Foundation, the Evjue Foundation, Inc., charitable arm of the Capital Times, the W. Jerome Frautschi Foundation, and the Pleasant T. Rowland Foundation; Jan Marshall Fox; Bill White; and a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.